What is academic coaching?

 Confidentiality and Privacy

 Are required either prior to or on the day of service and can be made by cash or direct deposit.
-The only exception to this is if it is a prepaid package.

 Do you have other questions not addressed above then please also just ask – get in touch